Missouri's 8th congressional district: History

 The district's largest city is Cape Girardeau.
 A predominantly rural district, the district votes strongly Republican for national offices.
 In 2004, President George W. Bush received 63% of the vote in the district over U.S. Senator John Kerry (D-Massachusetts) who clinched 36%.
 In 2008, U.S. Senator John McCain (R-Arizona) carried the district with 61.92% over U.S. Senator Barack Obama (D-Illinois), who received 36.42%.
 The district increased the margin for Republicans in 2012 when former Governor Mitt Romney (R-Massachusetts) gained 65.88% of the vote over President Barack Obama's 31.99%.
 The district swung towards Republican Donald Trump in the 2016 presidential election.
 Trump garnered 75.4% of the vote, Democratic Nominee Hillary Clinton received just 21.0% of the vote, making it one of the most strongly Republican congressional districts in the United States.

 Jason T. Smith, a Republican, has represented the district in the U.S. Congress since winning a special election on June 4, 2013.
-The incumbent Republican U.S. Representative Jo Ann Emerson resigned on January 22, 2013 to take a position as CEO for the National Rural Electric Cooperative Association.
+The incumbent Republican U.S. Representative Jo Ann Emerson resigned on January 22, 2013, to take a position as CEO for the National Rural Electric Cooperative Association.

 Missouri lost one of its nine congressional district seats following redistricting based on population numbers from the 2010 U.S. census.
 The Republican-controlled state legislature decided to redefine Missouri's 3rd congressional district, which was represented by U.S. Representative Russ Carnahan (D-St. Louis).
 The district included all of Ste.
 Genevieve and Jefferson counties and southern St. Louis County and the neighborhoods making up what is known as South City of St. Louis.
 Missouri's 8th congressional district lost its Taney County parts (which were redistricted to the Southwestern-based 7th congressional district, and picked up all of Crawford and Ste.
 Genevieve counties, and most of the southern and western rural parts of Jefferson County.
-Parts of Jefferson County that are now included in Missouri's 8th include all of the cities of Hillsboro and De Soto, and the extreme southern portions of the Twin Cities of Festus and Crystal City (most of these two cities are now part of the 2nd congressional district).
+Parts of Jefferson County that are now included in Missouri's 8th include all of the cities of Hillsboro, De Soto, and the Twin Cities of Festus and Crystal City.